-- The cifs registry feature is only effective when NT-passthrough authentication is disabled and encrypted passwords are enabled. - The UserNameMapping feature is not supported when cifs\registry is enabled. - · When the cifs\registry feature is enabled, every AIX Fast Connect user name must also exist as a DCE user name.
+- The cifs_registry feature is only effective when NT-passthrough authentication is disabled and encrypted passwords are enabled. - The UserNameMapping feature is not supported when cifs_registry is enabled. - When the cifs_registry feature is enabled, every AIX Fast Connect user name must also exist as a DCE user name.
 Each user name must also be recognized as a valid uid by the id command on every AIX Fast Connect server.
 This can be accomplished by running the DCE daemon dceunixd. - User data that may be available in the local AIX Fast Connect user database (/etc/cifs/cifsPasswd) is not automatically transferred to or from the DCE Registry User Database.
 These databases can get out-of-sync and will generally contain different data.
-When cifs registry is enabled, only the DCE Registry User Database is used and each local database will be ignored. - · When cifs\registry is enabled, the List All Users functionality of the net user subcommand is not supported. - · To prevent unauthorized access to DCE user information, the ACLs for the DCE Registry schema, /.:/sec/xattrschema must be modified from r---- to ----- for the other\obj and any\other objects.
+When cifs_registry is enabled, only the DCE Registry User Database is used and each local database will be ignored. - When cifs_registry is enabled, the List All Users functionality of the net user subcommand is not supported. - To prevent unauthorized access to DCE user information, the ACLs for the DCE Registry schema, /:/sec/xattrschema must be modified from r----- to ----- for the other_obj and any_other objects. - When the cifs_registry feature is enabled, mixed case users on the server are not supported.